Matematikoi/query-generator/docs/endpoints/histogram.md

 - common_values_size (int): The number of common values to include.
 Default is 10.
 If the value of the `common_values_size` is 0 then, no MCV will be calculated.
-Examples of toml files can be found in:
-`params_config/histogram/*toml`